 Pretending to be someone else is exhausting.
 It’s draining to up the pretense.
 It’s also soul-destroying because you never really get to express your own truth.
 Don’t you think it is time to make a change?

-Don’t you think that it’s time to start being yourself instead of always trying to act as you think you should?
+Don’t you agree that it’s time to start being your true self instead of always trying to act as you think you should?
 In this post, we will explore how you can start being more faithful to yourself.
 We’ll work through small steps that you can take so you can gradually adjust to presenting a more honest face to the world.